The Top 5 Best Wine Clubs

 #2 Best Corporate Wine Gifts

 Club W is a new kind of wine club—get a personalized list of available selections each month and then choose your own wine.
-Very flexible in size of shipment and what goes in the box each month.
 This makes for a great gift, too!

-We love the great selection of quirky wines mostly priced at $13 with some better wines sprinkled in.
-We are especially impressed with the whites and roses which deliver knockout value.
+We love the great selection of quirky wines all priced at $13 or $19, and are especially impressed with the whites and roses.
 We love that you can put as many wines in your box as you want, and that shipping is free on 6 or more bottles.

-The wine descriptions tend to purposely avoid helpful terms that experienced wine drinkers look for in selecting bottles (i.e., no references to "buttery" or "acidic"), and the red wines haven't been our cup of tea.
-It's hard to sell a good red wine for $13, but we think they can do better here.
+The wine descriptions tend to purposely avoid helpful terms that experienced wine drinkers look for in selecting bottles (i.e., no references to "buttery" or "acidic").

 After more than two years and a lot of changes, we felt it was time to take a closer look at Club W. One thing remains the same: Club W is not your ordinary wine of the month club.
 Now, instead of just reinventing what a wine club should be, they're reinventing the wine industry—except the yummy parts, they've left those in.